 2 forced bankruptcy: the creditor(s) files a creditor’s petition; or

-3 deceased bankruptcy: either the legal personal representative of the deceased or the creditor can petition for an order that treats the deceased person as a bankrupt.
+3 deceased bankruptcy: the deceased’s lawyer or the creditor can petition for an order that treats the deceased person as a bankrupt.

 Many of the monetary limits referred to in this chapter change periodically.
 Check the indexed amounts by contacting the Australian Financial Security Authority (AFSA) on 1300 364 785, or visit www.afsa.gov.au.